 In other words, he was hooked.

-So Jim put his architecture study on hold, and took advantage of a unique opportunity to reprise on Broadway a bit role he’d done with the University Players.
-It wasn’t a lucrative or starring role, but it was a promising start to an acting career, on Broadway no less!
+Jim put his architecture studies on hold, and took advantage of a unique opportunity to reprise on Broadway a bit role he’d done with the Players.
+It wasn’t a lucrative starring role, but it was a promising start to an acting career.

-And it was as a struggling actors in New York City that Jimmy Stewart and Henry Fonda became best friends.
-Along with Josh Logan and another pal, the boys took a small, cold-water flat on West Sixty-third Street, and pooled their resources to just barely make the rent each month.
-The mildewy flat, which Fonda would comically christen “Casa Gangrene,” was located a few floors below a whorehouse, and just a block or two away from where famous gangster Legs Diamond used to live.
+Jim, Fonda, Josh Logan, and another pal took a small, cold-water flat on West Sixty-third Street, and pooled their resources to just barely make the rent each month.
+The mildewy flat, which Fonda comically christened “Casa Gangrene,” was located a few floors below a whorehouse, and just a block or two away from where famous gangster Legs Diamond used to live.

 “They [the performers] were a motley group, and like all amateurs, accentuated their ridiculous appearance with excessive mugging and gestures.
 All but the skinny guy on the end.
 He was six-foot-four, towering over all the others, and looked uncomfortable as hell.
 While the others hammed it up, the thin one played it straight and was a standout.
 Later in the show the thin one did a specialty, singing a song to his own accompaniment on an accordion…”

-Grady later caught a performance of Jim’s in a bit Broadway role, where again, his presence and line delivery nearly stole the show.
-This time, Grady couldn’t resist touting the virtues of “the thin one” to Louis B. Mayer, and Jimmy Stewart was offered a contract with MGM.
+Later, Grady caught another performance of Jim’s, this time on Broadway.
+It was a small role, but Jimmy’s presence and line delivery nearly stole the show.
+Now Grady couldn’t resist touting the virtues of the thin one to Louis B. Mayer.
+Jimmy Stewart was offered a contract with MGM.

-The initially reluctant Jim eventually signed with the studio after good friend Hank Fonda, recently moved to Hollywood himself after signing with Fox, convinced him to go for it.
+Jim was initially reluctant to sign with the studio.
+But Hank Fonda, recently moved to Hollywood himself after signing with Fox, convinced Jimmy to go for it.

-It was a long, uphill climb to stardom for Jimmy, as Mayer had absolutely no idea what to do with his new contract player who, despite a rigorous workout program with the studio’s personal trainer, and a Mayer-mandated high-fat diet filled with milkshakes, pasta, and a special concoction of egg nog and brandy, just couldn’t manage to put on weight, the weight Mayer believed necessary to make Jim leading man material.
+Movie stardom was a long, uphill climb for Jimmy Stewart.
+Louis B. Mayer had absolutely no idea what to do with his new contract player, and fixated on his weight, believing that if Jim could just put on a few pounds, he’d be leading man material.
+But despite a rigorous workout program with the studio’s personal trainer, and a Mayer-mandated high-fat diet of milkshakes, pasta, and a special concoction of egg nog and brandy, Jim just couldn’t manage to put on the weight.

-Ultimately, it was through loan out deals to other studios—such as Columbia Pictures for the 1939 classic, Mr. Smith Goes to Washington, that Jimmy proved himself a highly believable and popular leading man.
+Ultimately, it was through loan out deals to other studios—such as Columbia Pictures for the 1939 classic, Mr. Smith Goes to Washington, that Jimmy proved himself a talented and popular leading man.

 He Was Versatile

-Jimmy Stewart was one versatile actor.
-Throughout his career, Jimmy played quite literally everything imaginable, from a murderer (After The Thin Man), to a dancing sailor (Born to Dance), or an idealistic young senator (Mr. Smith Goes to Washington) to a worried father (The Man Who Knew Too Much), a slew of gunslinging Western Heroes (all those Anthony Mann films!), to a psychologically trouble detective (Vertigo).
+Jimmy Stewart was one of the most versatile actors of his generation.
+Throughout his career, Jim played just about every character imaginable: a murderer (After The Thin Man); a dancing sailor (Born to Dance); an idealistic young senator (Mr. Smith Goes to Washington); a worried father (The Man Who Knew Too Much); a slew of gunslinging Western Heroes (Winchester ’73); an injured photographer-turned amateur sleuth (Rear Window); and a psychologically trouble detective (Vertigo).